Our Outdoor Furniture Collections

 Every handcrafted collection we create is inspired by indelible family memories of time spent outdoors.
 We name pieces for everyone we have loved — family members, treasured friends, an adored childhood pet.
 The collection of McKinnon and Harris outdoor furniture is like a family, one piece having a relationship to another.

 In our family, it’s hard to imagine an outdoor event without a dog present.
 We named Beaufort for our beloved childhood Gordon Setter who had a nose for a comfortable seat.
 We imagined a throne-like chair that would be everyone’s first choice.
 Comfort was foremost in our minds.
-It’s a family favorite found in both Will's and Anne’s home gardens.
+It’s a family favorite found in both our co-founders Will and Anne’s home gardens.

 Our original duVal Collection is generously scaled seating designed with the ability to compose large sectional sofa ensembles, or stand separately as individual seats in the garden.
 Our duVal back design features our signature duVal panel of diagonal treillage set within a stepped architectural framework with bespoke Moorish, Mughal, Persian Star, and Quadrato Panels available.